 Here you will find information for international students managing their studies at UC.
 If you have any further questions or would like more information, please email our International Student Support Service.

-If you are an international student who needs to extend your student visa (or wishes to apply for a student visa and currently hold an alternate Australian visa - e.g. diplomatic or temporary etc.) to complete your study in Australia, you will need to apply for a Confirmation of Enrolment (CoE) extension.
+If you are an international student who needs to extend your student visa (or wishes to apply for a student visa and currently holds an alternate Australian visa - e.g. diplomatic or temporary etc.) to complete your study in Australia, you will need to apply for a Confirmation of Enrolment (CoE) extension.

 To apply for a CoE extension, please: